Claude Code Settings

 Definitions

 Tool permission rule.
-See https://code.claude.com/docs/en/settings#permission-rule-syntax See https://code.claude.com/docs/en/settings#tools-available-to-claude for full list of tools available to Claude.
+See https://code.claude.com/docs/en/settings#permission-rule-syntax See https://code.claude.com/docs/en/tools-reference for full list of tools available to Claude.

 "Bash""Bash(npm run build)""Bash(git commit *)""Bash(npm run *)""Bash(ls*)""Bash(git * main)""Edit""Edit(/src/**/*.ts)""Read(./.env)""Read(./secrets/**)""Read(//Users/alice/secrets/**)""Read(~/Documents/*.pdf)""Agent(Explore)""WebFetch""WebFetch(domain:example.com)""mcp__puppeteer""mcp__github__search_repositories"